MusicPlayerDaemon/mpc/doc/index.rst

 :command:`save <file>` - Saves playlist as <file>.

 :command:`addplaylist <playlist> <file>` - Adds a song from the music database to the playlist.
+The playlist will be created if it does not exist.
    Can also read input from pipes.

 :command:`delplaylist <playlist> <songpos>` - Removes the song at given position from the playlist.
 Can also read input from pipes.